Overview

-Entering our second decade, we now provide produce for four Jefferson County foodbanks, having added Tri-Area, Quilcene and Brinnon.
+In our second decade, we now provide produce for four Jefferson County foodbanks, having added Tri-Area, Quilcene and Brinnon.
 We maintain a strong partnership with WSU Master Gardeners, who volunteer in one or more capacities in nearly every garden, and we spun off Growing Groceries in conjunction with WSU to grow more growers.
-One of our garden managers created the WSU Seed Library, another volunteer began a pilot for a successful freeze drying project that is currently being scaled up by other partners.
+One of our garden managers created the WSU Seed Library, another volunteer began a pilot for a successful freeze drying project.
 When COVID shut down the country, we partnered with a local initiative to deliver produce from the gardens to the Port Townsend Food Bank via Peddler PT, using an electric bike.
-We formed the Wild Rovers, a team that gardened in the summer at the Port Townsend High School Garden, and in winter travels from garden to garden helping on work parties as needed, [or in each other’s home gardens].
-We have participated since 2019 in Jefferson County Farm Tours, have had a booth at the All County Picnic, and coordinated with the Quimper Gleaners, who work mostly with residential orchards.
+We formed the Wild Rovers, a team that gardened in the summer at the Port Townsend High School Garden, and in winter travels from garden to garden helping on work parties as needed, (or in each other’s home gardens).
+We have participated since 2019 in Jefferson County Farm Tours, have had a booth at the All County Picnic, and coordinate and collaborate with the Quimper Gleaners, who work mostly with residential orchards.

 We have not only achieved our original goal, but with our incredible volunteers, have gone far beyond what any of us could have envisioned.
 We contribute to Jefferson County food security.
 We support local farms through giving people a chance to know the work and joy of farming.
 And how amazing food fresh from the garden tastes!